HL7/fhir-medication-rems-ig/input/pagecontent/cds-cards.md

 <p></p>

 #### Instructions
 This response type presents a Card with textual guidance or instructions to display to the provider.
-The text might provide information related to updated REMS guidelines, notifying the user of an need to update a self assessment or even something as simple as "No REMS requirements currently require action".
+The text might provide information related to updated REMS guidelines, notifying the user of a need to update a self-assessment or even something as simple as "No REMS requirements currently require action".

 Instructions **SHOULD** reflect the current status of the patient's and provider's participation in the REMS program--providing only applicable direction at the time of the request.
 The instruction text **SHOULD** be concise and simple for the provider to consume, omitting any general guidance that is not relevant to the situation.
 To accomplish this, the text returned might need to be generated uniquely each time a hook is fired.